dividab/graphql-norm/README.md

 ## Example usage

-You can also rune the below example [live at stackblitz](https://stackblitz.com/edit/typescript-pbmen8).
+You can also run the below example [live at stackblitz](https://stackblitz.com/edit/typescript-pbmen8).

 ```js
 import { normalize, denormalize, merge } from "graphql-norm";